ev3rywh3re/vagrant-swamp-centos/README.md

 # Vagrant Swamp - CentOS

 This is a total mess of a VM for local web development.
-The intention is load some tools like phpMyAdmin and auto load a few web apps like WordPress and Drupal.
-It was originally built for my old laptop that needed something with low requirements, and now it's my light web development VM sketchbook.
+The intention is to load some tools like phpMyAdmin and a few web apps like WordPress and Drupal.
+It was originally built for my old laptop that needed something with low requirements, and now it's become my light web development VM sketchbook.
+I use it for web development and experimentation.
+This version uses CentOS as the Linux distribution.

 This project has a simple set of goals: